jeffreyperdue/ase-420-individual-project/docs/StressSpec_Project.md

 ## A.I Option: Vibe-Coding

-### Current Project Status: MVP COMPLETED ✅ - SPRINT 2 PLANNED
+### Current Project Status: MVP COMPLETED ✅ - SPRINT 2 IN PROGRESS

 **Sprint 1 (4 weeks) - COMPLETED**
 All core MVP features have been successfully implemented and tested.
 The system is fully functional with comprehensive risk detection, multi-format reporting, and configurable rules.

-**Sprint 2 (5 weeks) - PLANNED**
+**Sprint 2 (5 weeks) - IN PROGRESS**
-Ready to begin Sprint 2 development with realistic scope focused on completing the original 8-category plan and enhancing reporting capabilities.
+Currently working on completing the original 8-category plan and enhancing reporting capabilities.
+Test coverage at 93.7% (59 passing, 4 failing).

 ### Features Implemented (Sprint 1)